Ten Best and Worst Airplanes and Airlines to Fly

 We asked frequent flyer, airline pilot, and author of Cockpit Confidential, Patrick Smith for some further insight on what he considers the best and worst airplanes and airlines flying today.

 We learned that Asian airlines seem to have the best reputations while American airlines tend to have the worst.
-Here are Smith’s choices and his opinions about planes.
+Here are Smith’s choices and opinions about planes.

 “When you read the passenger polls, it’s the same names over and over: Emirates, Qatar, Cathay Pacific, Singapore Airlines, et al. But experiences can vary flight to flight, depending on the attitudes and attentiveness of the crew.